Truckload material quotes · Kansas City aerial imagery

 Benefits for Midwest Gardens

-River rock gardens offer specific advantages in our region:
+River rock gardens can offer specific advantages when they are detailed correctly:

-• Protection from lawn equipment damage during storms
+• Protection from lawn equipment around trunks and bed edges

 Site Preparation for Planting